Bodies of man and his slave unearthed from ashes at Pompeii

 Based on the impression of fabric folds left in the ash layer, it appeared the younger man was wearing a short, pleated tunic, possibly of wool.
 The older victim, in addition to wearing a tunic, appeared to have had a mantle over his left shoulder.

-Mount Vesuvius remans an active volcano.
+Mount Vesuvius remains an active volcano.
 While excavations continue at the site near Naples, tourists are currently barred from the archaeological park under national anti-COVID-19 measures.

 Bodies of man and his slave unearthed from ashes at Pompeii